nepal-online-school/noswebsite/_toc/section-one/irb.md

 irb
 ```

-Then, start playing with Ruby lines as
+Then, start playing with Ruby statements as
 ```shell
 puts "Hello World"
 puts 120